eschao/android-PageFlip/README.md

 #### 10. Edge shadow width of fold page

-  When page is curled, the size of fold page will be changed following the finger movement and its edge shadow width should be changed accordingly.
+  When page is curled, the size of fold page will follow the finger movement to be changed and its edge shadow width should be changed accordingly.
 You can set an appropriate width range for shadow width.

   Example:
   ```java